Managed Care Contract Disputes Lawyers

 - What are your rights if the MCO doesn't pay you for your services or doesn't pay you within a specified time?

 - What happens to your contract if the MCO merges or is acquired by another company?
 Does the contract become null and void?
 If so, within what period must you act to join the new MCO as a participating provider?

 Note: Every case is different; the above questions are offered as suggestions only, and there may be other important issues to be considered in a particular instance.
 Please review our disclaimer regarding the information contained on this page.

 At the Law Firm of Marvin Firestone, MD•JD, & Associates, LLP, we can help you to review your rights and obligations under a managed care contract and negotiate a contract that is in your best interests, before you sign on the dotted line.

-Contact our managed care attorneys today if you believe that a MCO has not fulfilled their obligations under your present contract.
-We represent clients throughout California.
-Fill out our online form or call 1-800-LAW-MDJD (1-800-529-6353) to learn about your options.
+Contact our California health care attorneys today if you believe that a MCO has not fulfilled their obligations under your present contract.
+Fill out our online form or call (650) 212-4900 or toll free at 1-800-LAW-MDJD (1-800-529-6353) to learn about your options.

 Our Northern California law firm has offices located in the San Francisco Bay Area and the Central Coast serving clients throughout California.